John Cargher: Singers of Renown

 Carger's broadcasting career began on Melbourne commercial radio, with classical music programs on both 3KZ and 3XY.
 He later transferred to the ABC where he is most famous for single-handedly compiling and broadcasting Singers of Renown, a weekly celebration of the great classical voices from the earliest days of recording through to the present day.
 The program was broadcast on ABC Radio.
 It started on 17 April 1966 on 774 ABC Melbourne (then known as 3LO) for what was meant to be a 13-week run.
 Such was its popularity that after 10 weeks it was transferred to the Australia-wide ABC Radio National network.
 Singers of Renown remained on Radio National after all the other classical music programs were transferred to ABC Classic FM in 1976.
 It became the longest continuously running Australian radio program presented and produced by the same person, and Cargher himself became the longest continuous program presenter in the ABC's history.
 Every recording John Cargher played throughout the program's 42-year run was from his own private collection, which he built on the couple of hundred 78s he brought to Australia.
 In Cargher's opinion the best modern musicals could become classical if they were presented by the best voices.
 Cargher never just introduced passages from various performances; he would also inject fascinating historical details.
 His retirement from broadcasting due to ill health was announced on 15 April 2008.
 His final Singers of Renown program went to air on 27 April.
 He died three days later.

 Cargher also broadcast a general classical music program Music for Pleasure on ABC Radio between 1967 and 1996.
-He also served as Opera Newss Australia correspondent from 1972 up until his death.
+He also served as Opera Newss Australia correspondent from 1972 until his death.

 On Australia Day 1987, he was appointed a Member of the Order of Australia for his services to the performing arts in Australia.

 After his death, the ABC released a 3-CD tribute to Cargher, with 2 complete episodes of Singers of Renown, and some excerpts from his Music for Pleasure programs.